-The news is even better for American Express Platinum Card Members, as complimentary Accor Plus membership is included in the package (or more accurately, the $1,450 annual fee).
+The news is even better for American Express Platinum Card Members, as a complimentary Accor Plus membership is included in the package (or, more accurately, the $1,450 annual fee).

-Unlike the free-to-join Accor Live Limitless loyalty (ALL) program, Accor Plus is a separate premium membership that retails for A$399.
-You can also apply for a supplementary cardholder for A$149.
+Unlike the free-to-join Accor Live Limitless loyalty (ALL) program, ALL Accor+ Explorer is a separate premium membership that retails for AU$349.

 Here are the headline benefits:

-- Up to 50% off your restaurant bill and 15% off drinks at participating restaurants in Asia
+- Up to 30% off your restaurant bill and 15% off drinks at participating restaurants in Asia-Pacific.

-- Silver status with the Accor Live Limitless loyalty program
+- Gold status with the Accor Live Limitless loyalty program.

 What is the ‘Stay Plus’ free night?

 It’s a no-brainer that the Stay Plus benefit yields the best value at the upscale hotels.
-However, just to make your life more complex, not all hotels are eligible for Stay Plus.
+However, not all hotels are eligible for Stay Plus, and there are blackout dates during busy periods.

 How to book the ‘Stay Plus’ benefit

-- Visit the Accor Plus website to check room rates.
+- Visit the Accor website to check room rates.

 - Under ‘Search and Book’, click on ‘Stay’ to expand the search fields.